Apply VIA UCAS - Full Time

 Through the course structure and delivery I have gained knowledge and skills that have enabled me to both participate and instruct a range of outdoor activities and advance my career since graduating."

 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit our Scholarships and Bursaries.

 Study Abroad Opportunities

-The Outdoor Adventure Education programme is enhanced with our established partnership with the university of South East Norway which offers an outstanding opportunity to study abroad for a semester in the second year.
+The Outdoor Adventure Education programme is enhanced with our established partnership with the University of South-Eastern Norway which offers an outstanding opportunity to study Nordic Backcountry Skiing and Outdoor Leadership for a semester in the second year.

 Although high levels of personal fitness and ability are not necessary, this programme depends on students being able and willing to actively participate in a wide range of adventurous activities.

 At times it necessitates working at height, in deep water, at night, underground and for extended periods of time in adverse weather conditions.
 The venues are often remote and immediate emergency medical and other facilities might not be readily available.

 Students need to be able to communicate effectively without technological adaptations, be able to make sound judgements and be able and willing to understand and follow safety instructions.

 Whilst staff attempt to be inclusive and some activities can be reasonably adjusted, there are limits to the accommodations that can be made without deviating from the fundamental nature of adventurous activities.